MatsHeggelund/Writeups/UiTHack24/Location/README.md

 *Example: UiTHack24{city1_city2_city3}*

-This CTF challenge from the misc category included three images of different locations
+This CTF challenge from the misc category included three images of different locations.

+The first city was found by reverse image searching the city1.png.
+It is an image of the ski jump in Holmenkollen (Oslo).

+The second city was found by analyzing the road signs given in the image, and then looking at Google Maps to figure out where E263 and E67 intersected.
+This was in Tallinn

+The third city was found by

+Putting these cities together in the specified flag format, the flag is as follows:

+UiTHack24{Oslo_tallinn_partizanske}